 During childbirth and right after, your baby will have everything it needs.
 Inside the sac, they have plenty of air and the umbilical cord attached to their belly button is filled with oxygen-rich blood.

 The process after that is very similar to standard births.
-Most babies born with the help of a vacuum will breathe and cry when they’re born.
+Most babies will breathe and cry when they’re born.
 Other babies might be a little stunned and delayed at taking their first breath, especially if they experienced distress during labor.

 Your doctor or midwife will be there to help your baby by taking them to a special warming station where they can check to make sure your baby is doing well.